mesosphere/universe/docs/tutorial/GetStarted.md

     print(time.asctime(), "Server Stops - {}:{}".format(HOST_NAME, PORT_NUMBER))
 ```

-The code snippet simply starts a Python server and serves the get requests with HTML that says the current time.
+The code snippet simply starts a Python server and serves the GET requests with HTML that says the current time.
 You should be able to run this code snippet with `python3 helloworld.py` and browse [localhost:8000](http://localhost:8000).

 #### Change port mapping to be dynamic

 If we want to get a port number dynamically from available ports, Marathon provides a way to achieve this.
 We access the available ports using the environment variable `$PORT0`, `$PORT1`, `$PORT2` and so on.
-This will be explained clearly in the later section.
-But as of now, just change your Python snippet to read the port from an environment variable as below :
+This will be explained clearly in a later section.
+But for now, just change your Python snippet to read the port from an environment variable as below :

 ```python
 # Gets the port number from $PORT0 environment variable
 PORT_NUMBER = int(os.environ['PORT0'])
 ```

-Once you do this, you can browse your server by executing `PORT0=8000 python3 helloworld.py`
+Once you do this, you can browse your server after executing `PORT0=8000 python3 helloworld.py`

 ### Step 2 : Creating a Docker container
-Creating a Docker container is essential to distribute your service.
+Creating a Docker container is essential to distribute _this_ service.
 It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.
-To continue reading, you need to be familiar with docker.
-We recommend this [get-started](https://docs.docker.com/get-started/) guide to familiarize docker.
+To continue reading, you need to be familiar with Docker; we recommend this [get-started](https://docs.docker.com/get-started/) guide.
 You should have logged in to your Docker account in your terminal using `docker login`.

+_Note: Giving a Docker image is optional and we can have other ways to execute the binary (E.g.: The package `dcos-enterprise-cli` doesn't use a Docker image to install the binary)._

 We create a Docker file (named `Dockerfile`) in the `time-server-service` directory created earlier.
 The `Dockerfile` should look like this: